Optimal post-selection inference for sparse signals: a nonparametric empirical-Bayes approach: Discussion

 \section{Discussion}

 The central argument of this paper has been that the use of a prior can play a decisive and favorable role in constructing optimal selection-adjusted confidence sets.
-Here we identify two open questions.
+Here we identify three open questions.
 First, an interesting future line of work would be to undertake a formal investigation of the performance of the saFAB method under data-dependent thresholding, such as the Benjamini--Hochberg procedure.
 Our simulation-based results suggest that the performance is excellent, while theoretical investigations of the UMAU method show that coverage does indeed hold because the selection rule satisfies a key polyhedral condition \citep[e.g.][]{lee2016}.
 But more theoretical work is necessary to merge these lines of reasoning.
-Second, there is much research left to be done in this direction of merging Bayesian and frequentist thinking in other areas of inference where selection takes place.
+Second, it may be of interest to create intervals which have minimum expected size with respect to the marginal distribution of selected signals \citep[i.e. $\pi_S(\theta)$ in the notation of][]{saBayes} rather than with respect to the entire distribution of signals, i.e. $\pi(\theta)$.
+We leave avenue this to future work.
+Finally, there is much research left to be done in this direction of merging Bayesian and frequentist thinking in other areas of inference where selection takes place.
 Current ongoing work extends our methods to regression, spatial hotspot detection, and subgroup identification in causal inference.
 Preliminary results show promising improvements in these areas.